sab6263/Final-Project-Vibe-Coding/README.md

 # Contexture - Qualitative Research & Transcription

-Contexture is a powerful, privacy-first web application designed for qualitative researchers to conduct interviews, transcribe audio in real-time, and perform advanced coding and analysis—all within a premium, modern interface.
+Contexture is a powerful, privacy-first web application designed for qualitative researchers to conduct interviews, transcribe audio in real-time and perform advanced coding and analysis—all within a premium, modern interface.

-## 🚀 Key Features

-*   **Live Transcription**: Real-time speech-to-text using the Web Speech API with multi-language support.
-*   **Precision Notes**: Take inline notes and highlights directly on the live transcript without interrupting the recording or losing words.
-*   **Qualitative Coding**: Create, organize, and apply axial codes to your research data.
-*   **Analysis Tools**: Visualize connections between codes with interactive network graphs (Vis.js).
-*   **PDF Import**: Import existing interview transcripts from PDF for coding and analysis.
-*   **Privacy-First Architecture**: Uses Firebase Anonymous Authentication—zero personal data required.
-Your data is tied to your browser session.
+> [!IMPORTANT]
+> **Google Chrome is required** for the live transcription and recording features.
+Other browsers (Firefox, Safari) do not support the necessary speech-to-text engines.

 ## 📥 Getting Started

-Contexture is designed to work **immediately** after cloning for trial and demonstration purposes.
+Contexture is designed to work immediately after cloning.

 1.  **Clone the repository**:
     ```bash